Mwajiduddin/Real-world-example-of-SQL-data-analysis/README.md

 ```

-<h2 align="center">10 lowest rated genres:</h2>
+<h2 align="center">10 of the lowest rated genres:</h2>

-Based from the query results, Catalogs, Finance, and Book apps aren't performing that well and this can be seen as market opportunity to create a well quality app.
+Based from the query results, Catalogs, Finance, and Book apps aren't performing that well and this can be seen as market opportunity to create a well quality app in these genres.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Real-world-example-of-SQL-data-analysis/blob/main/sql6.png" />